-In this case, George’s total body of evidence supports that secondhand smoke poses no significant health risks, even though there is a very real sense in which George should know better.
+In this case, George’s total body of evidence supports the proposition that secondhand smoke poses no significant health risks, even though there is a very real sense in which George should know better.
 George’s total body of evidence is drastically deficient on the matter, but importantly George has no idea that this is the case.
 In fact, his evidence even supports the proposition that his evidence on the matter is entirely adequate.
 So, unlike our earlier case, George lacks any higher-order evidence that can take the place of his missing first-order evidence.
 Since George is oblivious to the existence of powerful evidence against his belief, he has no evidence of its existence.
 In fact, George arguably even has evidence against its existence.
 For instance, he might have evidence that if the data had changed, then he would have heard about it.
 If George’s total evidence supports the view that research on the topic has not changed, then he even has higher-order evidence that his evidence on the matter remains representative of the evidence that there is on this issue.
 Such evidence would be misleading, but misleading evidence is still evidence.

 Baehr takes the case of George to raise a counterexample to evidentialism since while George’s total body of evidence supports believing that secondhand smoke poses no significant health risks, George is not epistemically justified in believing this due to his epistemic irresponsibility in inquiry.
 Along these same lines, Cloos (2015) argues that George is culpably ignorant due to his epistemically blameworthy inquiry, and that this ignorance prevents him from being epistemically justified in his belief.
 Since George would have acquired defeating evidence had he been a responsible inquirer, Cloos too declares his target belief unjustified.

 While it is clear that something has gone wrong here, and that George has been epistemically irresponsible, the case of George is not a counterexample to evidentialism.
 To see this, let’s first consider the alternative epistemic assessments to make of George and his doxastic attitudes.
 If belief is not the attitude that George is justified in adopting toward the proposition that secondhand smoke poses no significant health risks, what is?
 Should he disbelieve this claim?
 Is disbelief the doxastic attitude he is epistemically justified in adopting toward this claim?
 While we are all familiar with evidence that strongly supports that this claim is false, George is entirely ignorant of this information.
 All George can do is work with the evidence that he has, and the evidence that he has strongly supports believing the proposition.
 Should he be suspending judgment?
 Is suspension of judgment the epistemically justified attitude for George to adopt toward this claim?
 This can’t be correct either, since all the information George has on the matter supports believing this proposition.
-From George’s perspective, suspension of judgment cannot seem rational.
+From George’s perspective, suspension of judgment cannot seem, or be, rational.